TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 </details>

+Example 6: `They ▁ pretended ▁ they ▁ were ▁ crossing ▁ a ▁ jungle ▁ or ▅ a █ mountain ▅.`

 <details>
 <summary>Click to see all of example 6</summary>

 > L ▁ily ▁ and ▁ Ben ▁ were ▁ best ▁ friends ▁. ▁ They ▁ liked ▁ to ▁ play ▁ in ▁ the ▁ park ▁ every ▁ day ▁. ▁ They ▁ had ▁ a ▁ lot ▁ of ▁ fun ▁ on ▁ the ▁ swings ▁, ▁ the ▁ slide ▁ and ▁ the ▃ sees ▁aw ▁. ▁ But ▁ their ▁ favorite ▁ thing ▁ was ▁ the ▁ rope ▁ bridge ▁. ▁ It ▁ was ▁ high ▁ and ▁ long ▁ and ▁ w ▁obb ▁ly ▁. ▁ They ▁ pretended ▁ they ▁ were ▁ crossing ▁ a ▁ jungle ▁ or ▅ a █ mountain ▅. ▁\n ▁\n ▁One ▁ day ▁, ▁ they ▁ saw ▁ a ▁ new ▁ boy ▁ in ▁ the ▁ park ▁. ▁ His ▁ name ▁ was ▁ Max ▁. ▁ He ▁ looked ▁ sad ▁ and ▁ lonely ▁. ▁ Lily ▁ and ▁ Ben ▁ wanted ▁ to ▁ be ▁ nice ▁ to ▁ him ▁. ▁ They ▁ asked ▁ him ▁ if ▁ he ▁ wanted ▁ to ▁ play ▁ with ▁ them ▁. ▁ Max ▁ nodded ▁ and ▁ smiled ▁. ▁ They ▁ showed ▁ him ▁ the ▁ rope ▁ bridge ▁ and ▁ told ▁ him ▁ it ▁ was ▁ fun ▁. ▁\n ▁\n ▁But ▁ Max ▁ was ▁ scared ▁ of ▁ the ▁ rope ▁ bridge ▁. ▁ He ▁ thought ▁ it ▁ was ▁ too ▁ high ▁ and ▁ too ▁ w ▁obb ▁ly ▁. ▁ He ▁ did ▁ not ▁ want ▁ to ▁ cross ▁ it ▁. ▁ He ▁ said ▁ he ▁ would ▁ wait ▁ for ▁ them ▁ on ▁ the ▁ other ▁ side ▁. ▁ Lily ▁ and ▁ Ben ▁ said ▁ okay ▁ and ▁ started ▁ to ▁ cross ▁ the ▁ rope ▁ bridge ▁. ▁ They ▁ held ▁ the ▁ rope ▁ tight ▁ and ▁ walked ▁ slowly ▁. ▁\n ▁\n ▁But ▁ when ▁ they ▁ were ▁ in ▁ the ▁ middle ▁ of ▁ the ▁ bridge ▁, ▁ they ▁ heard ▁ a ▁ loud ▁ snap ▁. ▁ One ▁ of ▁ the ▁ ropes ▁ had ▁ broken ▁. ▁ The ▁ bridge ▁ tilted ▁ and ▁ shook ▁. ▁ Lily ▁ and ▁ Ben ▁ screamed ▁. ▁ They ▁ were ▁ afraid ▁ they ▁ would ▁ fall ▁. ▁ They ▁ looked ▁ for ▁ Max ▁, ▁ but ▁ he ▁ was ▁ not ▁ there ▁. ▁ He ▁ had ▁ run ▁ away ▁. ▁\n ▁\n ▁L ▁ily ▁ and ▁ Ben ▁ did ▁ not ▁ know ▁ what ▁ to ▁ do ▁. ▁ They ▁ were ▁ stuck ▁ on ▁ the ▁ bridge ▁. ▁ They ▁ cried ▁ for ▁ help ▁. ▁ But ▁ no ▁ one ▁ heard ▁ them ▁. ▁ They ▁ wished ▁ Max ▁ had ▁ stayed ▁ with ▁ them ▁. ▁ They ▁ wished ▁ they ▁ had ▁ a ▁ friend ▁ who ▁ would ▁ not ▁ leave ▁ them ▁. ▁\n ▁\n ▁Then ▁ they ▁ saw ▁ a ▁ man ▁ coming ▁. ▁ He ▁ was ▁ wearing ▁ a ▁ hat ▁ and ▁ a ▁ badge ▁. ▁ He ▁ was ▁ a ▁ park ▁ ranger ▁. ▁ He ▁ saw ▁ Lily ▁ and ▁ Ben ▁ on ▁ the ▁ bridge ▁. ▁ He ▁ ran ▁ to ▁ help ▁ them ▁. ▁ He ▁ had ▁ a ▁ big ▁ rope ▁. ▁ He ▁ threw ▁ it ▁ to ▁ them ▁ and ▁ told ▁ them ▁ to ▁ hold ▁ it ▁ tight ▁. ▁ He ▁ pulled ▁ them ▁ to ▁ safety ▁. ▁ He ▁ hugged ▁ them ▁ and ▁ said ▁ they ▁ were ▁ brave ▁. ▁\n ▁\n ▁L ▁ily ▁ and ▁ Ben ▁ thanked ▁ the ▁ park ▁ ranger ▁. ▁ They ▁ were ▁ happy ▁ he ▁ had ▁ saved ▁ them ▁. ▁ They ▁ learned ▁ a ▁ lesson ▁ that ▁ day ▁. ▁ They ▁ learned ▁ that ▁ a ▁ true ▁ friend ▁ is ▁ someone ▁ who ▁ remains ▁ with ▁ you ▁ when ▁ you ▁ need ▁ them ▁. ▁ They ▁ learned ▁ that ▁ a ▁ rope ▁ can ▁ be ▁ tight ▁ or ▁ loose ▁, ▁ but ▁ a ▁ friendship ▁ should ▁ always ▁ be ▁ tight ▁. ▁

 </details>

+Example 7: `Sometimes ▁ they ▁ pretended ▁ that ▁ the ▁ curtain ▁ was ▁ a ▂ door ▂ to ▁ a ▂ different ▁ place ▁, ▂ like ▁ a ▂ castle ▂ or ▅ a █ jungle ▅ or ▆ a ▇ spaceship ▇. ▁`

 <details>
 <summary>Click to see all of example 7</summary>